aptaliko/songlist/README.md

 TODO LIST
-1. problem with fetch all periods
+1. add getSongs functions in all features
 2. Pagination at search endpoint

 SET UP THE DB